 Join our Masters in Expert Teaching to set yourself on a path towards teaching expertise.
 In each module, you’ll explore the most relevant literature and research in that area; translate your learning into changes in your teaching practice; implement these changes in the classroom and investigate their success.

-Applications are now open for our Masters in Expert Teaching.
-You can apply using our application portal.Apply now
+Applications are now open for our Masters in Expert Teaching programme.
+Please apply using our application portal by clicking the link below.Apply now

 Content Back to top